alexaibio/usdm_extractor/README.md

 # Features
 - find in PDF file a "Schedule of Activity" SoA section
+- parce PDF, extract a SoA table with several heuristics (for now)
   - use Grobid to parce PDF (best pdf parser up to now - https://hub.docker.com/r/grobid/grobid/tags)
+  - or with pdfplumber / camelot
+  - use LLM or CNN to detect table - TBD
 - extract every line of this section as an activity
 - use LLM to detect any BC
 - form a final JSON